NiklasRosenstein/yassg/docs/usage.md

 Themes commonly use this configuration parameter for Google Analytics support.

+__github-repository__

+Themes commonly use this configuration parameter to include a link to a GitHub repository.

 ## Directory layout

 Yassg will create a page for every markdown file in the **docs-dir**.
 If